Anjana-MU/..CSharp/Collection/Arrays/ArrayNotes.md

 - A jagged array is an array whose elements are arrays, possibly of different sizes.
 A jagged array is sometimes called an "array of arrays."
 -
 ![image](https://user-images.githubusercontent.com/77484700/232307606-85a32a47-ceb6-4890-86c5-ad8293a7f509.png)

+Shallow copy of array:
+- Array.clone() creates a shallow copy
+- Using a assignment operator(=) you can do a shallow copy as well

+Deep copy:
+- One way of deep copy is to loop through all the elements of the original array and assign it to new array For(i=0; i<new_array.length;i++)
+	{
+	New_array[i] = original_array[i];
+	}
+- Array.Copy(original_array, new_array_2, original_array.Length);
+- When you are deep copying an array which has reference values, those values need to be deep copied as well

+Built-in methods of arrays are
+- Rank
+- Sort
+- Reverse